A Guide to Interactions Between Cats and Humans

 Factor One: Age

-Kittens have a critical window in their development between the ages of two and eight weeks.
-At two weeks old, kittens’ eyes and ears have just opened (they’re closed at birth!) and they are especially observant of their surroundings.
+Kittens have a critical window in their development between the ages of 2 and 8 weeks.
+At 2 weeks old, kittens’ eyes and ears have just opened (they’re closed at birth!) and they are especially observant of their surroundings.
 For the next few weeks, they learn at a rapid rate and their minds soak in new experiences like a sponge.

 This critical window is the key to socializing a cat!
 During this time, introduce kittens to areas and objects throughout your home and handle and play with them regularly.
 The younger a kitten is handled, the more socialized she will be.

 For this reason, Alley Cat Allies does not, in general, recommend trying to socialize a feral cat over 4 months of age.
 There is a gray area in all of this in which the personality of individual cats comes into play.
 Between 4 and 8 months of age, if there is time and capacity and if individual kittens are showing meaningful signs of social behavior, the decision may be made to place the kitten in a foster home for socialization.
-If the kitten does not show signs of socialization within a week or two, it is in the best of the kitten to be returned to her colony.
+If the kitten does not show signs of socialization within a week or two, it is in her best interest to return her to her colony outdoors.

 “But I was able to socialize my adult feral cat!”